 Packages and system configurations are defined in the same language (also called Nix), meaning that your custom packages can be as deeply integrated into the system as with the services that NixOS exposes with its options system.
 Your configuration for your custom services can be expressed right next to your nginx configuration to expose them to the internet.

 - Advantages: * NixOS gives you the ability to know everything that is going on with a system.
 This makes triaging security issues trivial.
 Once the vulnerable package is identified, it’s trivial to create a mapping of every other package that depends on it.
 This helps you evaluate the “splash damage” of remediation efforts.

 - Nix is a functionally pure package manager in the sense that package builds cannot randomly access the internet or random parts of the system.
 This means that even if one of your dependencies has a compromised build script, it cannot phone home with secret credentials.

 - NixOS is one of the largest open source repositories on GitHub and has been steadily gaining adoption as years go by.

 - The architecture of NixOS makes it difficult for most attack tools to work because it doesn’t place critical system files in standard locations.
 This is security by obscurity at best, but it does work.

-- Nix the package manager, Nix the configuration language, and NixOS the operating system are all different things but have nearly identical names.
+- Disadvantages: * Nix the package manager, Nix the configuration language, and NixOS the operating system are all different things but have nearly identical names.
 This can lead to ontological confusion.